Welcome to Kindergarten Admissions!

 Kindergarten applications for the 2017-2018 school year were due January 13.
 All NYC families with a child born in 2012 should submit a Kindergarten Application, including current pre-K students—current pre-K students do not automatically stay at their school for kindergarten.

-All late applicants will be added to the waitlist for all schools listed on your application.
+All late applicants were added to the waitlist for all schools listed on your application.
 Schools will contact you directly if they can offer you a kindergarten seat.
-If you still do not have an offer by June 2017, the Office of Student Enrollment will send you an offer to a kindergarten program—every child is guaranteed kindergarten placement.
+If you still do not have an offer by June 2017, the Office of Student Enrollment will send you an offer to a kindergarten program—every child is guaranteed a kindergarten seat.

 Elementary schools across the city were invited to participate in a pilot initiative to increase diversity within their schools for students applying this year to attend for the 2017-2018 school year.
 This year, 12 schools will give priority to students who receive Free Reduced Lunch (FRL), English Language Learners (ELLs), students in the child welfare system, and/or families impacted by incarceration.
 Kindergarten offers will still be made using standard admissions priorities.
 Details about each school’s specific pilot will be available in the forthcoming pre-Kindergarten directories.
 These 12 schools participating in the pilot initiative are: